sachinprasanna7/Petri-Net-Based-Verification-of-Adaptive-Traffic-Light-Control-with-AIMD-Algorithm/README.md

 ### 2. Navigate to the Project Directory

-Navigate to the directory where you cloned the repository by using the following command in the Command Prompt:
+Navigate to the directory where you cloned the repository by using the following command on Command Prompt/ Windows Powershell:

 ```bash
 cd your-repository